Krag–Petersson: Fate of the Krag–Petersson rifles

 The Krag–Petersson remained in use in the Royal Norwegian Navy for almost 25 years, alongside the Jarmann, and, from 1896, the Krag–Jørgensen.
 By 1900, they were considered obsolete and sold to civilians, many of whom rebuilt the rifles to centerfire and in a few cases to shotguns.
 The details of the sales are lacking, although it is known that in 1928 only 70 Krag–Peterssons remained in military warehouses.
 It is likely that these were considered unsellable and scrapped.
-Today the Krag–Petersson is very rare, and unaltered specimens can fetch high prices – anywhere from US$2,000 and up.
+Today the Krag–Petersson is very rare, and unaltered specimens can fetch high prices, from US$2,000.

 As a curiosity, Roald Amundsen owned a Krag–Petersson with the serial number 168, probably bought from the Royal Norwegian Navy just after 1900.
 It is unclear if this rifle accompanied him on expeditions, but it is on display at the Fram museum in Oslo.

 Comparison with contemporary rifles

 The Krag–Petersson is often said to be a good rifle.
-By comparing it to the Remington M1867, which was the standard issue rifle in the Norwegian Army, as well as against the standard service rifles of Germany, France and the United Kingdom at the time, it is quite clear that the Krag–Petersson suffered from having been designed for an outdated cartridge.
+By comparing it to the Remington M1867, which was the standard-issue rifle in the Norwegian Army, as well as against the standard service rifles of Germany, France and the United Kingdom at the time, it is quite clear that the Krag–Petersson suffered from having been designed for an outdated cartridge.